 Lockers are available for public use.
 Your items must fit the dimensions of 45 x 25 x 82cm.

 Bringing bags into the Library

 Meeting rooms are available to book online.

 The open access collection is available for browsing.
-Accessing other collections must be requested in advance with retrieval times outlined below.
+Accessing other collections must be requested in advance.